Historic Sites Tour

 Website

-A fire devastated the city of Detroit in 1805, and the rebuilding process began in Campus
+of Detroit in 1805, and the rebuilding process began in Campus Martius.
+The intersection

-a new street grid was developed.
-With
+from which a new street grid was developed.

-the Civil War Soldiers and Sailors Monument serving as a marker, the park became the center of a bustling
+serving as a marker, the park became the center of a bustling downtown area and a major

-downtown area and a major gathering place for citizens.
-By the 1960s, Campus Martius was no longer
+gathering place for citizens.
+By the

-traffic and shifted the focal point of the city to Hart
+the focal point of the city to Hart Plaza.
+But, after a long hiatus, Campus Martius Park

-hiatus, Campus Martius Park is back -- and in a big
+is back -- and in a big way!
+In 1999,

-redevelopment of the park with the goal of creating the best public space in
+the City initiated redevelopment of the park with the goal of creating the

-project opened in late 2004 and includes sculptures, spectacular lighted fountains, a
+first phase of this project opened in late 2004 and includes sculptures, spectacular

-seasonal ice skating rink, and two entertainment stages.
-The park is anchored by the new Compuware
+stages.
+The park is anchored by the

-and retail and dining amenities.
+atrium, a waterfall, and retail and dining amenities.

-Motown Historical Museum
+Motown Historical Museum [E]

 2648 West Grand Boulevard, Detroit